nikitavoloboev/data/focusing/rules.md

 	- 5:30AM - Wake up.
 	- 10:00PM - Sleep.
 - Sleep for ~ 7 hours each day.
+- No macbook in bed.
+No phone in the morning before waking up.

 ## Timing
 - Minimise _Distracting_ time and aim at __< 1 hour Distracted time__ a day.
 Ideally less.
 Block everything that is _Distracting_ when working.